This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.

 Day 14-15: Playa del Carmen

-These last two days in Mexico, you can just relax by enjoying the beach, the sun, food and shopping.
-La Quinta Avenida (Fifth Avenue) is Playa del Carmen's main pedestrian thoroughfare which runs parallel to the shore and is about four kilometers long from north to south.
-The avenue is lined with an assortment of street performers, souvenir shops, cafes, restaurants, bars, etc. Parque Los Fundadores is a seaside park with sculptures, a kids' playground and traditional Mayan dance performances.
-There are also few amusement and theme parks around Playa del Carmen.
+During your last two days in Mexico, take the time to unwind at the beach, soak up the sun, savor delicious food, and indulge in some shopping.
+La Quinta Avenida, or Fifth Avenue, is the main pedestrian street in Playa del Carmen, stretching about four kilometers alongside the coast.
+This lively avenue is filled with street performers, souvenir shops, cafes, restaurants, and bars.
+Don't miss Parque Los Fundadores, a lovely seaside park featuring sculptures, a playground for kids, and traditional Mayan dance shows.
+There are also several amusement and theme parks nearby for added fun.

 Cancun is closest airport to fly to your international destination.

-The best location to book your stay in Playa del Carmen as a first time visitor is close to Quinta Avenida.
-Staying close to the Fifth Avenue will allow to easy access to the beach as well as the services.
+Where to stay in Playa del Carmen: The best location to book your stay in Playa del Carmen as a first time visitor is close to Quinta Avenida.
+Staying close to the Fifth Avenue will allow to easy access to the beach as well as all the services.

 What to Shop In Mexico